InsanusMokrassar/MicroUtils/README.md

 <details>
   <summary> <b>Android environment</b> </summary>

-You always can look at the [properties file](https://github.com/InsanusMokrassar/MicroUtils/blob/master/gradle.properties#L24-L34) to get information about current project dependencies, compile and build tools for `Android` target.
+You always can look at the <a href="https://github.com/InsanusMokrassar/MicroUtils/blob/master/gradle.properties#L24-L34">properties file</a> to get information about current project dependencies, compile and build tools for `Android` target.

 </details>